 invest in the new website.

-in an investment account with the CCLA (which derives its name from serving
+resources in an investment account with the CCLA (which derives its name

-Church, Charities and Local Authorities).
-This is expected to achieve a better
+from serving Church, Charities and Local Authorities).
+This is expected to

 We have considered our charitable obligations and a number of options and